exasol/saas-api-python/doc/developer_guide/developer_guide.md

 poetry run nox generate-api
 ```

-### Change the Source URL of API Model JSON Definition
+### Change the Source URL of the API Model JSON Definition

 If you want to retrieve the JSON definition for the API model from a different source then just edit file `noxfile.py`.